The Rise of Body-Worn Cameras in UK Security

 -

-HD video recording for clear footage
+HD video for clear footage

 -

-Night vision for low-light security
+Night vision for low-light recording

 -